William Bickerstaffe: Character and death

 Bickerstaffe's was well known among his parishes as a charitable and humorous man.
 He supported Sunday schools in Leicester and Aylestone with his unpaid labour and charitable donations, even while he was "a poor curate, unsupported by private property", as he described himself at fifty-eight; Bickerstaffe survived, for most of his life, on his meager schoolmaster's salary of £19 6s, supplemented with the wage of a curate.
 He used his (admittedly limited) medical knowledge to help the ill in his parishes, and donated the small surplus that came of his wages to local charitable causes.
 Both John Throsby and John Nichols reproduced satirical or humorous anecdotes of Bickstaffe's in their works.
 One such anecdote, recorded by Nichols, records an event where the clerk of a dissenting meeting house was tricked into lining out the popular Ballad of Chevy Chase, rather than the intended hymn.
 The same tale was more colourfully, and independently, recorded by composer William Gardiner (1770-1853) in his memoir Music and Friends (1836).

 Bickerstaffe was also an educated man, and a keen antiquarian.
 His many contributions to historical research—which constitutes the majority of his written work—survive in his frequent articles for The Gentleman's Magazine, or in letters to fellow antiquarians.
-Nichols was one such correspondent and later went on to used Bickerstaffe's knowledge of local history in writing his History of Leicester (1795).
+Nichols was one such correspondent and later went on to use Bickerstaffe's knowledge of local history in writing his History of Leicester (1795).

 On 26 January 1789, at the age of sixty-one, William Bickerstaffe died unexpectedly in his sleep; he was reportedly in good health the previous day.
 In his obituary, he was described as "appearing to have expired, as he had always wished, without a struggle or a groan."
 He was buried three days later, on 29 January, in the churchyard of St Mary de Castro, alongside his parents and two sisters.
 Following his death, an obituary was published in The Gentleman's Magazine, accompanied by selections from his correspondence.
 The monument in St Mary's contains a poetic epitaph on his life: